DFCI-CODEX-group/CODEX-custom-pipeline/README.md

 first stack them into a single image, before running pipeline:

 - Download bftools from Conda: `conda install -c ome bftools`
-- rename the files in the `stitched/` folder to follow standard pattern:
+- Rename the files in the `stitched/` folder to follow standard pattern:
-  - no marker names in filenames (manually delete for now - we can automate this later)
+  - No marker names in filenames (manually delete for now - we can automate this later)
   - Substitute "cyc" for "t": `rename 's/^cyc/t/' cyc*`.
     This is important so that BioFormats recognizes that cycles should be associated with time.
   - Images should now be named: "t<###>_ch<###>.tif", where ### is 001, 002, 003, etc.
 - Create a pattern file: `echo "stitched/t<001-005>_ch<001-004>.tif" > stitched.pattern`
+  - Modify the numbers in the pattern as needed to match the range of file names in your data
+  - E.g. `t<001-005>` or `t<001-016>` depending on number of cycles
-- Run conversion and crop with bfconvert: `bfconvert stitched.pattern "converted.ome.tif"`
+- Run conversion with bfconvert: `bfconvert stitched.pattern "converted.ome.tif"`

 This will stack all the channels into a single image, named `converted.ome.tif`